Debouncing and Throttling

 Understanding details

-• In our initial function, handleInput, we can replace it with any functionality we desire, such as making an API call or performing any other task.
-This function is triggered after the user has finished typing.
+handleInput, we can replace it with any functionality we desire, such as making an API call or performing any other task.
+This function is triggered after the user has finished typing. - The

-• Subsequently, debouncedInputHandler stores the crucial function returned by the debounce function.
-This function will be invoked later when needed.
+debouncedInputHandlerstores the crucial function returned by thedebouncefunction.
+This function will be invoked later when needed. - Finally, we attach an event listener to our input element, where we invoke the

 Workflow